archfirst/joinjs/README.md

 var mappedResult = joinjs.map(resultSet, resultMaps, 'teamMap', 'team_');
 ```

 That's it!
 It doesn't matter how deep or complex your object hierarchy is, JoinJS can map it for you.
 Read the documentation below for more details.
 You can find more examples in the [test suite](https://github.com/archfirst/joinjs/tree/master/test).
-Also check out the [Manage My Money](https://github.com/archfirst/manage-my-money-server) project for an example of a full-fledged application built with JoinJS and other libraries to manage personal finances.
+Follow the [step-by-step tutorial](https://archfirst.org/joinjs-an-alternative-to-complex-orms/) for a hands-on introduction.
+Once you have mastered the basics, check out the [Manage My Money](https://github.com/archfirst/manage-my-money-server) project to see how you can build a full-fledged application complete with a front-end using JoinJS and other useful libraries.

 ## Installation